-Tom Ayers has been a reporter and editor for more than 30 years.
-He has spent the last 16 years covering Cape Breton and Nova Scotia stories.
+Tom Ayers has been a reporter and editor for 36 years.
+He has spent half of them covering Cape Breton and Nova Scotia stories.
 You can reach him at firstname.lastname@example.org.

 Latest from Tom Ayers

 Funding in place for Cape Breton hatchery to help restore oyster industry

 The federal and provincial governments are putting $2.1 million into a land-based oyster hatchery to be based out of the Verschuren Centre for Sustainability in Energy and the Environment near Sydney, N.S.

 CBRM council orders staff to weigh possible sale of Centre 200 arena

 Some councillors say they would not like to see the Centre 200 arena in Sydney, N.S., sold, but all voted to get a staff report on the pros and cons of privatizing the rink.

 4 of 5 village commission seats in Baddeck up for grabs next month